 There are substantial differences in poverty rates across the provinces.
-Using the upper bound poverty line, over three-quarters of children in Limpopo and the Eastern Cape are poor.
-Gauteng and the Western Cape have the lowest child poverty rates - at 39% and 35% respectively.
-Child poverty remains most prominent in the rural areas of the former homelands, where 83% of children are below the poverty line.
-The urban child poverty rate, by contrast, is 47%.
+Using the upper-bound poverty line, more than three quarters of children in Limpopo, Eastern Cape, and KwaZulu-Natal are poor.
+Gauteng and the Western Cape have the lowest child poverty rates - at 44% and 37% respectively.
+Child poverty remains most prominent in the rural areas of the former homelands, where 86% of children are below the poverty line.
+The urban child poverty rate, by contrast, is 51%.

-There are glaring racial disparities in income poverty: while nearly 70% of African children lived in poor households in 2015, and 39% of Coloured children were defined as poor, only 4% of White children lived below this poverty line.
+There are glaring racial disparities in income poverty: while 72% of African children lived in poor households in 2017, and 45% of Coloured children were defined as poor, only 2% of White children lived below this poverty line.
 There are no significant differences in child poverty levels across gender or between different age groups in the child population.

-Using Statistics South Africa's lower bound poverty line (which does not provide enough for basic essentials), 46% of children were poor in 2015, and 29% (5 million children) were below the food poverty line, meaning that they were not getting enough nutrition.
+Using Statistics South Africa's lower-bound poverty line (which does not provide enough for basic essentials), 50% of children (9.8 million) were poor in 2017, and 36% (7 million children) were below the food poverty line, meaning that they were not getting enough nutrition.

-The international ultra poverty line used to track progress towards the Millennium Development Goals (MDGs) was \$1.25 per person per day.
-This translated to R210 per person per month in 2015, using the International Monetary Fund purchasing power parity conversion.
+The international ultra-poverty line used to track progress towards the Sustainable Development Goals (SDGs) is \$1.90 per person per day.
+This translated to R351 per person per month in 2017, using the IMF purchasing power parity conversion.
 This poverty line is extremely low - below survival level - and is not appropriate for South Africa.
 No child should be below it.
-In 2003, 43% of children (8 million) lived below the MDG poverty line.
-By 2015, the deadline for the MDGs, this had reduced to 12%.
-While this means that South Africa technically met the goal of halving the proportion of children living below the international poverty line, it still means 2.2 million children in extreme poverty.
+In 2003, 52% of children (9.3 million) lived below the equivalent of the SDG poverty line.
+By 2017, this decreased to 22% (4.3 million).

-This is now the baseline for the Sustainable Development Goals, which replaced the MDGs as a global agenda for development by 2030.
-Target 1.1 is to eradicate extreme poverty, using the same international poverty line of \$1.25 per person per day.
-Target 1.2 is that by 2030 countries should reduce at least by half the proportion of men, women and children of all ages living in poverty in all its dimensions, according to national definitions.
-In terms of income poverty, this would mean reducing the number of children below the upper poverty line by six million.
+The Sustainable Development Goals replaced the Millennium Development Goals in 2015 and set the global agenda for development by 2030.
+Target 1.1 is to eradicate extreme poverty using the same international poverty line of \$1.90 per person per day.
+Target 1.2 is that by 2030 countries should reduce by at least half the proportion of men, women and children of all ages living in poverty in all its dimensions, according to national definitions.
+In terms of income poverty, this would mean reducing the number of children below the upper-bound poverty line by at least two million.